U.S. Route 27 in Georgia

 U.S. Highway 27 (US 27) is a 356.088 mi United States Numbered Highway in the state of Georgia.
-It travels south-to-north through the western part of the state near the Alabama state line in Cbus, Georgia.
+It travels south-to-north through the western part of the state near the Alabama state line in Columbus, Georgia.
 The whole route is Governor's Road Improvement Program (GRIP) corridor EDS-27, providing the bulk of the Tallahassee, Florida–Chattanooga, Tennessee corridor.
 All of US 27 in Georgia runs concurrently with State Route 1 (SR 1) and is also designated as the Martha Berry Highway.
 It connects Bainbridge, Colquitt, Blakely, Cuthbert, Lumpkin, Cusseta, Columbus, LaGrange, Carrollton, Bremen, Cedartown, Rome, Summerville, LaFayette, Fort Oglethorpe, and Rossville.